 🥂 With Wine vs. Without

-Without wine: Standard sightseeing cruises are cheaper ($20–30) but don't include tastings.
+Without wine: Standard sightseeing cruises are more affordable ($20–30) but don't include tastings.
 You can still buy drinks on board at most operators.

 Verdict: For just $15–20 more, a wine-included cruise transforms a simple boat ride into a genuine Porto experience.
-We recommend it.
+I recommend it.

 Here are the top-rated boat and boat-combination tours in Porto: